A Kaczmarz-Inspired Method for Orthogonalization: Introduction

+where $C_t$ is the appropriate column operation, taking just $O(d)$ time to perform.
+The corresponding decomposition of $A$ as

+is analogous to an approximate QR decomposition: the columns of $A_\tau$ form a well-conditioned basis for $\col(A)$ when $\tau$ is sufficiently large.
+Our bounds show $\tau=O(n^2\log(1/\det(\abs A)))$ iterations suffice to achieve a constant condition number; when $\det(\abs A)=\poly(n)$, this gives a total arithmetic cost of $\wt O(dn^2)$, comparable to the arithmetic cost of Gram-Schmidt.

+If one requires the decomposition $A=A_\tau C$ have $C$ be upper triangular, one can simply sample the update pairs $(i_t,j_t)$ subject to $i_t>j_t$.
+This does not change any of the analysis as $\E\abs{\inr{a_i}{a_j}}^2$ is the same.
+In this case, $A_\tau C$ would in fact be converging to the actual $A=QR$ decomposition.

-\textbf{Remark on algorithmic application:} One could imagine running this procedure at the same time as running a Kaczmarz solver for the linear system $A^*x=b$.
-By updating the entries of $b$ in the corresponding way to the columns of $A$, the solution is preserved.
-The motivation is that the condition number gets smaller over time, so perhaps the increase in the rate of convergence of Kaczmarz justifies the additional computational expense.
+There are a couple possible advantages to this method over Gram-Schmidt.
+First, one can end the process early when $A_\tau$ has a ``reasonable'' condition number depending on one's requirements; in particular, it could make a good preconditioner.
+The memory access pattern is very similar to that of the Kaczmarz method for solving the system $A^*x=b$; one could imagine updating the rows of $A^*$ (and corresponding entries of $b$) to improve their conditioning at the same time the Kaczmarz solver runs.
+The idea is that the condition number gets smaller over time, so perhaps the increase in the rate of convergence of Kaczmarz justifies the additional computational expense.
 For a characterization of the rate of convergence of Kaczmarz in terms of the condition number, see \cite{b3}.
-We suspect this is not practical, however.
-In particular, the Kaczmarz algorithm only requires $O(n)$ writeable words of memory and only performs dot products, and so it is attractive for huge sparse systems.
-The procedure we outline requires updating all of $A$ and sparsity is not preserved.
-Nevertheless, the trajectory of the condition number is interesting as a standalone mathematical question.
+A second possible advantage is that it's highly parallelizable.
+Section \ref{a8} suggests three concrete ways to perform up to $O(n)$ applications of $\alg{orth}$ in parallel.